Parent Information

 • sleepwear and a change of clothes for Wednesday and a plastic bag in which to keep clothes

-• warm sweater or jacket (even in July, it gets chilly at night!)
+• warm sweater or jacket (even in July, it can get chilly at night!)

 • washcloth, small towel, soap, toothbrush and toothpaste (in plastic bag), comb, and brush

-• flashlight or headlamp with fresh batteries and bulb
+• flashlight or headlamp with freshf batteries and bulb

 • drip bag (hosiery, onion or other mesh bag, with drawstring) to air dry dishes